 Charging costs vary and depend on the size of the car’s battery and the local price of electricity.
-For example, charging an electric vehicle, such as Nissan LEAF, with a 40-kWh battery and about a 150-miles range (240km), in California would cost about $7 to fully charge.
+For example, charging an electric vehicle with a 40-kWh battery and about a 150-miles range (240km), in California would cost about $7 to fully charge.
 This is just one of the advantages in owning an EV, since fueling traditional gas-powered vehicles with 25-mpg gas at a gas price of $3.70 per gallon could cost $22 to drive a 150-miles range (240km).
-Do you see the difference?

 Charging station cost

-Many owners of electric cars choose to charge them at public charging stations.
+Many owners of electric cars choose to charge them at public EV charging stations.
 The charging could be free, pay-as-you-go or based on some kind of subscription with a price set by property owners.
-Carmakers of cars, such as Hyundai, Nissan LEAF, and Tesla model may provide complimentary public charging at certain chargers.

 Electric cars: Pros and cons

-Finally, we got to the most interesting part of this article for everyone who owns an electric-powered car or is about to invest in one but hesitates for one or another reason.
-So, to make the best decision, you have to learn more about electric cars pros and cons, their impact on the environment, the low maintenance it takes, and the difference between electric cars and those powered by petrol or diesel.
+So, to make the best decision, you have to learn more about electric cars' pros and cons, their impact on the environment, the low maintenance it takes, and the difference between an EV and a petrol or diesel car.

 Disadvantages of electric cars

-Although the positive sides of owning an electric car can be quite convincing, there are also some downsides that one needs to consider before they decide to make an electric car their next big investment.
-Here’s why:
+Although the positive sides of owning an EV can be quite convincing, there are also some downsides that one needs to consider:

-Electric cars have a shorter range than gas-powered cars
+Electric cars have a shorter range than their gas-powered counterparts

 Even though the range of electric cars is constantly being increased, the massive electric vehicles can pass about 125 miles (200km) each day.
 The problem is, if you make last-minute plans about driving anywhere beyond 125 miles, it might take more than 8 hours to get to a full charge.